uhop/dcl-site/source/2.x/docs/mixins/destroyable/index.md

 dcl.chainBefore(Destroyable, "destroy");
 {% endcodeblock %}

-As you can see it containes no code!
-The only important part is a chaining directive.
-When you mix it in to your "classes" it will weave all found `destroy()` methods properly.
+As you can see it contains no code!
+The only important part is the chaining directive.
+When you mix it into your "classes" it will weave all found `destroy()` methods properly.

-Read a background on destruction in [Destructors](/docs/general/destructors).
+Read a background on destruction in [Destructors](../general/destructors).

 ## Examples

 {% codeblock Destroyable example lang:js %}
 var A = dcl(Destroyable, {
   declaredClass: "A",
-  constructor: function(){
+  constructor: function () {
     // our controlled resource:
     this.node = document.createElement("div");
     // if we do not remove it from a document,
     // when deleting an instance, it will persist
     ...
   },
-  destroy: function(){
+  destroy: function () {
     // we should remove our controlled resource
     // from a document
-  	if(this.node && this.node.parentNode){
+    if (this.node && this.node.parentNode) {
       this.node.parentNode.removeChild(this.node);
       this.node = null;
     }